Basic program requirements:

 (21 credit) MA students with a strong background in art history or the equivalent should take a minimum of seven art history courses (21 credits), at least four of which must be seminars. * The question of breadth in an individual student’s program will be determined by the advisor in consultation with the DGS, who may require up to three broad lecture courses.+

 AH 701 Practicum: Bibliography, Historiography, Methods (Note: already listed in the 6 credits of shared curriculum)

 All students are required to take courses that fulfill breadth requirements for geography and chronology, covering courses three of five geographical categories:

 and at least two of four chronological periods.

 - Early Modern (circa 1400–1800)

 - Contemporary (post 1945)

-Students who have already completed an art history major as an undergraduate may count advanced lecture courses and seminars to meet MA breadth requirements.
+Students who have already completed an art history major as an undergraduate may count advanced lecture courses and seminars to meet the M.A. breadth requirements.